centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 repetitious texts.
 Following the filtering, the corpus is deduplicated to remove exact and near-duplicates.

-Of all documents, XXX (XXX%) were filtered based due to low-quality and XXX (XXX%) because they were near-duplicates.

-For the quality filtering, DaNews applies a filter akin to [2] which contains text
+For the quality filtering, NAT applies a filter akin to [2] which contains text
 that:

 - Contain at least 2 Danish stopwords.
 For the stopword list we use the one used in